The post that tries to tenuously link going to a pantomime with financial independence and get rich quick fantasies.

 The fantasy of get rich quick

 Aladdin’s goal in life was to find his fortune.
 Not find a job that he could work hard at so he could save money; he just waited around for riches to fall into his lap.
-Or rather, he waited for a creepy old man to moot the idea of instant riches and then blindly followed said creepy old man into danger.
+Or rather, he waited for a creepy old man to moot the idea of instant riches.
+Then blindly followed said creepy old man into danger.

 I remember reading the original Aladdin story in the Arabian Nights and thinking he was a right little turd.
 He treated his mother horribly and was lazy and selfish.
-At least Disney’s Aladdin had some charm (and could hardly be blamed for thinking sinister old Jafar was his only shot at wealth given he was a homeless orphan).
+At least Disney’s Aladdin had some charm.
+And he could hardly be blamed for thinking sinister old Jafar was his only shot at wealth.
 However, whichever Aladdin we’re talking about: Disney, original or pantomime, they all were seduced by the promise of lots of money.

 Wouldn’t it be bloody great to win the lottery?